40 College Freshmen Mistakes to Avoid & How to Do That

 2. You deal with much more responsibility in college than in high school.

-5. The less money you take out in college loans, the less money you will have to return later.
+5. The less money you take out in college loans, the less you will have to return later.

 6. You should apply for scholarships every year to minimize your tuition fees.

-9. Networking is an essential part of your educational process.
+9. Networking is essential to your education.

 Good luck!